 Grilled side dishes so the cooking stays outside:

 Grilled Vegetable Medley is the beauty of grilling whatever vegetables you like best.
 A grill tray can be your best grilling buddy for quick high-heat stir fries when you don’t want to take the time stringing skewers.
-And for skewer fans, the key is paring like items—tomatoes with tomatoes, peppers with peppers—each one can be removed from the heat as needed.
+And for skewer fans, the key is paring like items—tomatoes with tomatoes, peppers with peppers.
+Each one can be removed from the heat as needed.
 No one looks forward to limp squash or under-cooked onions, and you want those tomatoes charred and ready to burst.

 Hoisin-Sesame Grilled Asparagus is a quick, easy summer side dish from the grill, done in under 10 minutes.
 Hoisin sauce is widely available in stores, but this homemade version avoids common additives like caramel color and modified food starches.
-The sweet-savory sauce clings to the asparagus to season every bite and sesame seeds stay exactly where sprinkled.
+The sweet-savory sauce clings to the asparagus to season every bite and keep sesame seeds exactly where sprinkled.

 Grilled desserts to bring some chill to summer:

 Grilled Peach and Vanilla Bean Crisp combines the familiarity of a traditional fruit crisp with the subtle smoky elements of caramelized sweetness on hot grill grates.
-Dessert may not be the first thing that comes to mind when lighting the grill, but sweet warm peaches and cool cream will change all that.
+Dessert may not be the first thing that comes to mind when lighting the grill, but sweet warm peaches and cool cream changes all that.

 Grilled Strawberry Semifreddo with Pistachios & Balsamic is gloriously creamy, splendidly easy and always brings the WOW factor.
 This special Italian dessert meaning, “half cold” or “half frozen,” is similar to ice cream—sweet, creamy, luxurious—but no special equipment is required.
 And grilling strawberries is so easy!
-It is kind of funny that you’ll need a grill and a knife instead of an ice cream maker and a scoop—crazy, I know.
-Crazy good!
+It is kind of funny that you’ll need a grill and a knife instead of an ice cream maker and a scoop.
+Crazy, I know.
+But Crazy good!